A looping statement used to repeatedly execute another statement (the body statement) in a structured manner.

 increment expression are executed repeatedly until the condition

-or the for loop structure completes
+evaluates to false or the for loop structure completes

 abruptly.